hasiburratul/connectionslab/Week_3/Project1/README.md

 ### WireFrame

-For the project I have created one wireframe.
+For the project I have created one wireframe. <br>

 <img src="images/wireframe.png" width="600">

 ---